alexa/max-toolkit/Documentation/Integrating_With_MAX_Controls.md

 ### Invoking Agents' Controls

-While it is possible to invoke your Agents controls in the same way as others, this is not the best way to handle these types of requests from customers.
-When your Agent has an Activity with a STOP `Control` registered, it can be stopped by any Agent using MAX.
-This includes your own Agent.
-However if a customer asks your Agent to ‘stop’, it is best practice for your Agent to recognize it has something stoppable directly without going through the UDC feature.
+It is not possible to invoke your Agent's controls in the same way as others.
+Only registered controls corresponding to those activities in foreground from other agents are passed to you.
+When your Agent has an Activity with a STOP `Control` registered, it can be stopped by any other Agent using MAX.
+If a customer asks your Agent to ‘stop’, default practice for your Agent should be to recognize that it has something stoppable directly without going through the UDC feature.
 The reason for this is your Agent should be able to disambiguate a customers intention in these situations.
 For example, if there are two Agents, and each has a STOP `Control` for an active Activity, the UDC invocation will stop the higher priority Activity first.
 If that Activity was not yours then it may break the customers expectation, since they did ask your Agent to stop.
 While this may be ok in some cases, it is better to bias towards assuming the customer chose your Agent purposefully and stop your Agent’s Activity directly.

 ## Appendix A: UDC Data Flow and Implementation Details